shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 LMB – Damage boost.
 Allies increase fire rate, and ally shots do more damage.

 RMB – Healing.
 Heals allies by 1 hp per note and does the same for everything in the area, including ally constructs and shots, and neutral obstacles (but not enemy players or objects).
+This effectively increases the range of many ally shots.

 SPACE – Movement speed boost.
 Allies and ally shots move faster.